CQCL/pytket-docs/manual/manual_noise.rst

     node[3]: 0.00015814094160059136,
     node[4]: 0.00013411930305754117}

-Other miscellaneous information, varying between backends, is stored in the `misc` attribute, also accessible through the :py:meth:`BackendInfo.get_misc` method.
+Other miscellaneous information, varying between backends, is stored in the `misc` attribute, also accessible through the :py:meth:`~pytket.backends.BackendInfo.get_misc` method.

 .. jupyter-input::